¡Los servicios de texto y chat de 988 Lifeline ya están disponibles en Español!

 Overview

 Healing, hope, and help are happening every day.
-For every one person who dies by suicide, 316 people seriously consider suicide but do not kill themselves.
+For every one person who dies by suicide, 316 people seriously consider suicide but do not go through with it.
 These stories of hope and recovery have the power to help others and dispel stigma and myths about suicide.
-By sharing a wide variety of mental health experiences and the myriad ways in which we cope with crisis, we can help others find hope and meaning, and recognize ourselves in each other’s stories.
+Sharing a wide variety of mental health experiences and strategies for coping can help others find hope and meaning and can allow us to recognize ourselves in each other’s lived experience stories.

 The decision to share one’s lived experience with suicide may feel scary – especially the first time you share it.
-While the decision to share should not be taken lightly, your experiences do not need to fit into a perfect set of steps or pathway in order to be meaningful.
-If you are considering sharing your story, we recommend that you use this storytelling checklist to help determine how to share your story safely and effectively – for yourself and others.
+While the decision to share can be difficult, your experiences do not need to fit into a perfect set of steps or pathways to be meaningful.
+If you are considering sharing your story, we recommend using this storytelling checklist to help determine how to share your story safely and effectively – for yourself and others.

-This checklist incorporates recommendations from Vibrant Emotional Health (988 Suicide & Crisis Lifeline), the National Alliance on Mental Illness, the Suicide Prevention Resource Center, Suicide Awareness Voices in Education, and the Activating Hope website.
+This checklist incorporates recommendations from Vibrant Emotional Health (the administrator of the 988 Suicide & Crisis Lifeline), the National Alliance on Mental Illness, the Suicide Prevention Resource Center, Suicide Awareness Voices in Education, and Activating Hope.

 Before you tell your story